Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 • Minimise frequency and volume of blood sampling

-• Early removal of sampling lines when patient is stable and frequent sampling no-longer required
+• Early removal of sampling lines when child is stable and frequent sampling no-longer required

-• Clinical pathways for surgical specialities that inform regarding routine post-operative blood tests
+• Clinical pathways for surgical specialities that inform clinicians of routine post-operative blood tests

 • Reducing laboratory ordering, rationalising and consolidating laboratory blood testing